labex-labs/open-source-labs/go/go-by-example/lab-json/intro.md

 # JSON

-This challenge aims to test your knowledge of encoding and decoding JSON data in Golang.
+This lab aims to test your knowledge of encoding and decoding JSON data in Golang.